timhillel/DAStudents/README.md

 If you would like to run the notebooks on your local machine, and have not already installed Python, we would recommend installing [Anaconda Python](https://www.anaconda.com/products/distribution).

-You can then launch *jupyter notebook*, either from the Anaconda user interface, or the terminal.
+You can then launch *jupyter lab*, either from the Anaconda user interface, or the terminal.

 ## Running on browser